lwu1822/CSP-fastpages/_posts/2022-09-8-w3-app-lab-plan.md

 ## Questions
 1. What is the mean of the following set of numbers: 5, 8, 9, 15, 16?
-2. (Normal distribution picture): What percent of data lies between one standard deviation of the mean?
+2. Normal distribution picture: What percent of data lies between one standard deviation of the mean?
 3. A class of 30 students were surveyed on how many hours they sleep.
 The average was 7 hours with a standard deviation of 1.5 hours.
 What percentage of students sleep less than 8 hours?

 ## Design